Tranz Am Review for the ZX Spectrum

 Enduro Racer’s difficulty level is well-balanced, offering a satisfying challenge without being overly frustrating.
 The game captures the essence of off-road racing and provides a good sense of progression as players advance through the increasingly difficult tracks.

 Overall, Enduro Racer for the ZX Spectrum is a solid racing game that effectively translates the excitement of the arcade original to the home computer.
-It’s a must-play for fans of retro racing games and those who appreciate the ZX Spectrum’s unique charm.

 Pros and Cons of Tranz Am Compared to Peers